Community Engagement Laboratory

 General Laboratory Description

-Dr. Baum directs the Community Engagement Laboratory, and her focus is to understand the factors that must be included to support the daily occupations of adults and older adults as they seek to live as independently as possible with chronic neurological conditions, particularly executive function.
+Dr. Baum directs the Community Engagement Laboratory, and her focus is to understand the factors that to support the daily occupations of adults and older adults as they seek to live as independently as possible with chronic neurological conditions, particularly executive function.
 The lab is located in the Institute of Public Health, and the space is shared with Dr. Alex Wong and his students.

 There are three key areas of study: